je-jo/business-card-project/README.md

 - [x] Users can click on the email and the email client will open.
 - [x] Users can click on phone and it'll start the call (on a mobile device).
-- [] Best to introduce icons next to text for the above.
+- [ ] Best to introduce icons next to text for the above.
+Skipped out on this, it would be cluttered.
-- [] Introduce e.g. Fade In animation.
+- [ ] Introduce e.g. Fade In animation.

 ### Screenshot